Best Smart Plugs for Home Office Automation in 2026

 1. Kasa Smart Plug Mini KP115 — Editor’s Pick

-For individual devices — your desk lamp, monitor, USB hub power strip, or space heater — the KP115 at $22 per plug is the best single-device office automation tool available.
+The KP115 works with Alexa and Google Assistant.
+Apple HomeKit users should look at the Tapo P125M or Kasa EP25 instead.
+For individual devices — desk lamp, monitor strip, USB hub, space heater — the KP115 at $22 is the best single-device office automation buy.

 2. Amazon Smart Plug — Best Value